tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

-## Change landing datasource and recover data from quarantine
+## Change landing Data Source and recover data from quarantine

+> Remember to follow the [instructions](../README.md) to set up a fresh Tinybird Workspace to practice this tutorial

 You can see what we have modified and the workflows in the [Pull Request](https://github.com/tinybirdco/use-case-examples/pull/228)

-First of all, as we are going to change the datasource where the data is being ingested.
+First of all, as we are going to change the Data Source where the data is being ingested.
 We need to bump the major version of `.tinyenv`.
-This will cause will create a Preview release in the branch created by the CI Workflow and also in our workspace by the CD workflow.
+This will cause will create a Preview Release in the Branch created by the CI Workflow and also in our workspace by the CD workflow.

-Then, we have modified the landing datasource.
+Then, we have modified the landing Data Source.
 In this case, we have modified the partition key, but we could have modified any column type

 ```diff
 TOKEN "tracker" APPEND